5.4. Declaring an Interface¶

 Generate, host, and view the API documentation website for the

-starter code provided with this tutorial.
+starter code provided with this chapter.
 Find the Styleable

 interface on the website and compare the documentation provided there